atapas/add-copyright/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fatapas%2Fadd-copyright.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fatapas%2Fadd-copyright?ref=badge_shield)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-This is a **Script to Automate** adding the Copyright text to one or more source files **Recursively**.
-The Copyright texts get added to the top of the source file.
-Ice on the Cake is, it doesn't duplicate the copyright text if it is added already!
+This is a **script to automate** adding the copyright text to one or more source files **recursively**.
+The copyright text get added to the top of the source file.
+It doesn't duplicate the copyright text if it is already present.

-Note: The same tool can be used to add any such text blocks like, License, File level Comments etc.
+Note: The same tool can be used to add any such text blocks like, license, file-level comments, etc.

-Here is an example of JavaScript(.js) file.
+Here is an example of JavaScript (.js) file.

 ```js